 You need to enroll and/or add your eligible dependents within 31 days following the Qualified Status Change (QSC) (90 days if the qualifying event is the birth or adoption of a child) for benefits to be effective on the date of the event.
 Please Note: See "If You Do Not Enroll" on page 36 for details on what happens if you miss the 31-day enrollment period.
-(You will have 90 days from the QSC to add any newly eligible dependents to the Medical Plan should that dependent pass away within this 90-day period; please call HR Answers if this situation applies to you.)
+(You will have 90 days from the QSC to add any newly eligible dependents to the Medical Plan should that dependent pass away within this 90-day period.
+Related to Life & Accident Insurance, you have 90 days to add any new born/newly adoptive/or first born child should they pass way within this 90-day period; please call HR Answers if this situation applies to you.)